 We suggest you purchase a small pencil case from the local supermarket or news agency, at the beginning of the semester and fill it with any stationery you may need such as a stapler, pens, pencils, highlighters, scissors, notebooks, etc.

 Food and drinks are not permitted in the Library.
 Please respect other students’ desire to study in a peaceful and clean environment.

-Library is closed during Chapel, Hillsong Men and Sisterhood, church and all-campus activities.
+The library is closed during Chapel, Hillsong Men and Sisterhood, church and all-campus activities.
 Library hours will be posted at the commencement of each semester.
-Library hours are generally 8.30-5pm, however as we build a volunteer team (which you could be involved in) the hours will expand to include evenings.
+Library hours are 8.30-5pm, however as we build a volunteer team (which you could be involved in) the hours will expand to include evenings.

 Summer hours vary depending on need and volunteers available for the Hills Campus.
 There are no summer hours for the City Campus.

-The number of books permitted for borrowing is dependent on the course the student is enrolled (both campuses): this is clearly displayed in the library borrowing area.
+The number of books permitted for borrowing is dependent on the course the student is enrolled (both campuses): this is displayed in the library borrowing area.
 Students will receive emails when their books are due.
-The general length of borrowing for students enrolled in the Vocational Education Courses is 2 weeks.
-For degree Students it is 4 weeks.
-Books can be renewed up to 2 times, renewals must be done before the books are due, otherwise students will need to come into the library.
+The general length of borrowing for students enrolled in the Vocational Education Courses is two weeks.
+For degree Students, it is four weeks.
+Books can be renewed up to 2 times, and renewals must be done before the books are due.
+Otherwise, students will need to come into the library.

-Every student undertaking studies for credit is able to gain access to computer facilities/internet in the library.
+Every student undertaking studies for credit can gain access to computer facilities/internet in the library.
 This is completely free of charge.